eglerean/astro-paper/src/data/blog/astrotest.md

   Testing a small post to see if it works.
 ---

-Just a test 1 2 3
+Just a test 1 2 3.
+Making a PR

 <figure>
   <img